 Child & Adolescent Virtual Urgent Care

-Doctors at this Practice do not use email communication with patients.
-Doctors do use encrypted electronic communication between other medical specialists, which ensures confidentiality for your information.
+Doctors at this Practice do not use email for communication with patients.
+Doctors do communicate with other Specialists using an encrypted communication system, which ensures confidentiality of your information.

 If you would like to speak with your Doctor please make an appointment.
 This includes referral and script renewals, and any paperwork or medical form requests.

-Our Practice Nurses are full of information and resources.
-They can provide advice and care for acute and chronic illnesses.
+Our Practice Nurses can provide advice and care for acute and chronic illnesses.
 They are well equipped at handling queries and liaising with Doctors if needed.

 We thank you for your patience and understanding.
-You are welcome to phone Reception to check how your Doctor is running closer to your appointment time.
+You are welcome to phone Reception to check how your Doctor is running for time, closer to your appointment time.

-In cases of urgent need only where an appointment is not possible, our Doctors may provide a referral to your usual specialist only, in which a fee of $43.10 will apply.
+In cases of urgent need only where an appointment is not possible, our Doctors may provide a referral to your usual Specialist only, for which a fee of $43.10 will apply.

 You will receive an SMS reminder for your appointments the day before your consultation.
 We also send electronic notifications of clinical reminders when you are due (such as Bowel Screening and Cervical Screening tests, and vaccinations) via SMS.
 These clinical reminders are protected by an identification process which require you to provide your surname and date of birth to identify yourself before the text will open.
 Please let us know if you do not want these services or you have questions about them.